Under Penal Code §368 defines Elder Abuse can either be physical abuse or financial exploitation of an elderly person.

-The defendant willfully caused or permitted elderly person to suffer unjustifiable physical pain or mental suffering.
+- The defendant willfully caused or permitted the elderly person to suffer unjustifiable physical pain or mental suffering.

-The defendant inflicted suffering on elderly person or caused or permitted elderly person to suffer, injured, or endangered under circumstances or conditions likely to produce great bodily harm or death.
+The defendant inflicted suffering on an elderly person or caused or permitted the elderly person to suffer, injured, or endangered under circumstances or conditions likely to produce great bodily harm or death.

-The defendant had a legal duty to supervise and control the conduct of the person(s) who caused or inflicted unjustifiable physical pain or mental suffering on elderly person, but failed to supervise or control that conduct.
+The defendant had a legal duty to supervise and control the conduct of the person(s) who caused or inflicted unjustifiable physical pain or mental suffering on an elderly person but failed to supervise or control that conduct.

 Financial Fraud or Exploitation